Salesforce

 Then repeat these steps to add more sections or continue customizing the individual widgets, if desired.

-Once you're done, click Save to preserve the draft, or click Publish to make it visible to invitees.
+When you're finished, click Save to preserve the draft, or click Publish to make the changes visible to invitees.

 Adding and Customizing Widgets

 1 Access the Site Designer.
 Begin by selecting your event.
-From the left-hand navigation, click Registration, then Registration Process.
+From the Event navigation, hover over Registration, then click Registration Process.
 If necessary, select your registration path from the Registration Paths dropdown.
 To the right of the page you want to edit, click Customize.

 2 Add your structure.
 Your webpages are a mix of sections and widgets.
 They work together to establish how your content will display depending on the size of the device that the website is being viewed on.
 For instance, if you're displaying a row of your speakers with their names underneath, the section's column set up will determine how the content displays.
 While there will be very little difference when viewed on a large desktop, the display can shift dramatically when viewed on a mobile device.
 Reference the image below to view the differences.